 Whatever it is, recording your screen in Windows 10 is extremely simple.
 If you know the correct combination of keyboard keys, you can start recording whenever you want.
 Although the built-in feature is pretty powerful, dedicated apps whose sole purpose is capturing anything on your screen can be better in some cases.

 How to Record Your Screen in Windows 10 with Built-In Software

 Windows 10 comes with built-in screen recording software.
 Initially meant for recording the games you play, you can also use it to record anything you do on your computer.

 The first step is to enable this option in the Windows settings menu.

 - Press the Start button on your keyboard.

 - In the Settings menu, click the Gaming option.
-The Game bar menu opens.
+The Game bar menu will open.

 - Turn on Record game clips, screenshots, and broadcast using the Game bar by clicking the toggle switch to the On position.

 There is also an alternative way to bring up the Settings menu by using a keyboard shortcut.
-Press the Windows key and the letter ‘I’ at the same time and the menu will appear.
+Press the Windows key + I at the same time and the menu will appear.